Lynn Ames

 and was a Lambda Literary Award finalist for Lesbian Romance.

 Early life and education

-Ames was born in the suburbs of New York City, the youngest of three children.
-At age ten, she was a “tomboy—better than many of the boys on my block where I was the only girl competing with them in every sport,” including tennis, softball, and basketball.
-She wrote her first novel at age ten and even then “understood that writing and creating characters” provided “an outlet to escape—to be whoever I wanted to be.
-I could rescue the girl and live happily ever after.”

 In 1982, she graduated cum laude from Middlebury College with a bachelor's degree in history and a minor in psychology.
 She received the Marci J. Stewart Award for “the student in history who has shown outstanding personal and academic qualities.”

 Early professional career

 Ames began her career as a broadcast journalist, news anchor, and news director for WQBK AM & FM, a radio station in Albany, New York.
 In 1987, she was named press secretary to New York State Senate Minority Leader Manfred Ohrenstein.
 In 1989, Governor Mario Cuomo tapped her to become spokesperson for the New York State Department of Corrections and Community Supervision, then the third-largest prison system in the country.

 In 2001, after a six-year stint as Vice President of the New York State Credit Union Association, Ames established her own public relations firm where she specialized in image, crisis communications planning, and crisis management.